filedesless/HashChecker/README.md

  TO-DO
 ======
-Verify the hash case insensitively (a==A) ~Dun
+- Verify the hash case insensitively (a==A) ~Dun

-Create an 'uploader' section wich will compute and format all the hashes for a file publisher.
+- Create an 'uploader' section wich will compute and format all the hashes for a file publisher.

+- Using the VirusTotal API (https://www.virustotal.com/en/documentation/public-api/) to get security infos about the submitted files on a third tab